Close Menu

 Image Source: The Nerd Stash

-If you played Breath of the Wild, you may recall the Forgotten Temple as Guardian torture.
+If you played Breath of the Wild, you may recall the Forgotten Temple.
 You would innocently set foot in this place, and what seemed like a battalion of Guardians would target you with their distinctive red lasers.

 But now that these Guardians are gone, Tears of the Kingdom‘s Forgotten Temple sounds inviting.
 If you can find your way in, that is.